Aarception/Mo-information-security-portfolio/README.md

 An institution cannot be capable of Dignity.

-So even if negotiation could have been an option, the facts of the process preclude the possibility that dignity could have sustained the confidence to overcome structural limitation.
+So even if negotiation could have been an option, the facts of the process preclude the possibility that dignity could have sustained the confidence to overcome such structural non-existence .

 I think the full results from this 'digital' participant observation will prove very enlightening, even to the very institution in question.